georgewatts/YouTube-API-Demo/README.md

 #A simple iOS demo for YouTube API

+---
+❗️ Updated to Swift 3 - Currently no plans to update to Swift 4 but I am hoping to do it eventually.
+I've tried to keep the format of the file the same, most of the broken code is just commented out so you can see the changes.

+~George Watts

+---

 This is a simple demo that shows you how to integrate your app with YouTube API.
 You can find the full tutorial here: